Common Reasons Why a Garage Door Is Not Opening Properly

 Call a professional technician immediately before things get worse and cause accidents.

-The Garage Door Motor is Running But You Cannot Open the Garage Door
+Running But You Cannot Open the Garage Door

 You can say that your garage door opener is working if the motor is running.
 However, if your garage door won’t open, you should call a technician to check on your door.